Randall Kennedy: Academia

-In 1984 Kennedy joined the faculty at Harvard Law School, teaching courses on race, law, and freedom of expression.
+In 1984, Kennedy joined the faculty at Harvard Law School, teaching courses on race, law, and freedom of expression.
 He first came to prominence as a legal-academic scholar when he began addressing affirmative action.
-In 1997, Kennedy published Race, Crime, and the Law, which received the Robert F. Kennedy Book Award in 1998.
-"This book is a brave, honest, forceful intervention in that debate", wrote William A. Galston and David Wasserman in the Wilson Quarterly, adding, "With restrained passion, he documents the myriad ways in which our legal system has betrayed the principle of fair and equal treatment for African Americans."
+In 1997, he published Race, Crime, and the Law, which received the Robert F. Kennedy Book Award in 1998.
+"This book is a brave, honest, forceful intervention in that debate", wrote William A. Galston and David Wasserman in the Wilson Quarterly, adding: "With restrained passion, he documents the myriad ways in which our legal system has betrayed the principle of fair and equal treatment for African Americans."
 Kennedy argues in the book that African Americans have suffered at the hands of the criminal justice system, but also claims that blacks have committed a "notably large proportion" of the crimes that people are most afraid of (robbery, rape, murder, aggravated assault).
 He likewise argues that the need to protect black communities from crime has often been neglected.
-Galston and Wasserman wrote, "Too often, says Kennedy, black leaders show more concern for black perpetrators of crime than for their black victims."
+Galston and Wasserman wrote: "Too often, says Kennedy, black leaders show more concern for black perpetrators of crime than for their black victims."

 Views

-Kennedy is known as unafraid to tackle socially difficult issues, such as racism.
+Kennedy is known as being unafraid to tackle socially difficult issues, such as racism.
 He has written for academic and popular journals, published several books, and served on the editorial boards of the magazines American Prospect and The Nation.
 Kennedy has written extensively on interracial marriages and adoptions, and on the relationship between race and crime.
 His views have garnered acclaim and controversy.
 "One of the things they [critics] find disconcerting is that I ask questions", Kennedy told Lawrence Donegan in the London Observer.
 "I actually question the premise of my own thinking and push my own conclusions hard.
 I thought that was what intellectuals were supposed to do."
-Despite the firestorm created by Kennedy's published work, Donegan said that Kennedy's "colleagues variously describe him as brilliant, well-read and personable."
+Despite the firestorm created by Kennedy's published work, Donegan said that Kennedy's "colleagues variously describe him as brilliant, well-read and personable".

+Kennedy is a staunch defender of freedom of speech, stating "a speech-protective culture—a culture that defends even ugly expression—benefits minority communities, that depend upon protest to make their presence and their preferences seen and heard."